freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 ## 1. Subtask Example

-For this project, you need to log in to psql as `freeCodeCamp`.
-Do that by entering `sudo -u freeCodeCamp psql` in the terminal.
-Do not change any of the user settings.
+For this project, you need to log in to psql as `freeCodeCamp` to the `postgres` database.
+Do that by entering `psql -U freecodecamp postgres` in the terminal.
 Be sure to get creative, and have fun!

 ### 1.1